phucnguyenavn/spring-journal/README.md

 ## TODOS
 - ~~User System~~
 - ~~Journal~~
-- Plan how would todo and pomodoro work
-- Todo
-- Pomodoro

 ## Unknown problem
 - Want to validate entity but could not, so choose @Valid controller.